 The following day, we went to a park for a picnic and a chat with some of my friends who were learning English and wanted to practice their conversation skills.
 It turned into a delightful exchange, where we swapped local expressions from both Brazil and the USA.
 Zachary also got to taste some more local treats such as coxinhas, bolo de rolo, and guaraná.
-After that, we played Uno, which turned
+After that, we played Uno, which turned hilarious.

-Igina and her friends with Zachary hilarious.
 We didn't realize that some Americans play Uno strictly by the standard rules without adding any new ones to make the game more challenging and exciting.
 That's when we introduced him to the 'Brazilian way' of playing Uno.